ibi/wf-extension-tutorial/README.md

     //this is a partial definition of the dataBuckets object
     //there is a nice getBuckets function that isn't defined here
-    //but available when you run this within WebFOCUS® renderConfig.dataBuckets = {
+    //but available when you run this within WebFOCUS(R) renderConfig.dataBuckets = {
         buckets: [{
             id: "xAxis"